-- 26. Currently under the Code, a rule 57(1) adviser is required following a takeover offer when a person becomes the dominant owner of a Code company by reason of acceptances of the offer, but the compulsory acquisition price for the remaining securities is not determined by rule 56. - 27.
+- 38. Currently under the Code, a rule 57(1) adviser is required following a takeover offer when a person becomes the dominant owner of a Code company by reason of acceptances of the offer, but the compulsory acquisition price for the remaining securities is not determined by rule 56. - 39.
 Rule 56 determines the price when acceptances are received in respect of more than 50% of the equity securities that are the subject of the offer.
 If this occurs, the compulsory acquisition price will be the consideration payable under the offer whether this is cash, non-cash, or a combination of both (rule 56(2)).
 Outstanding security holders have no right to object to that price.
-(See the Panel's proposals for amendment to rule 56(3) to give outstanding securityholders the right to choose a consideration alternative.) - 28.
+(See the Panel's proposals for amendment to rule 56(3) to give outstanding security holders the right to choose a consideration alternative.) - 40.
 However, rule 56 does not determine the price if acceptances are received for 50% or less of the equity securities that are the subject of the offer.
 If this occurs, the consideration payable is set by the dominant owner, but must be a cash sum certified as fair and reasonable by an independent adviser pursuant to rule 57(1).
 Outstanding security holders are able to object to the proposed consideration (rule 57(2)).
-If within 14 days after sending the acquisition notice, the dominant owner receives written objections to the consideration from outstanding security holders who hold the lesser of: - (a) 2% or more of a class of equity securities; or the dominant owner must immediately refer to expert determination the amount of consideration to be provided to outstanding security holders (rule 57(3)).
+If within 14 days after sending the acquisition notice, the dominant owner receives written objections to the consideration from outstanding security holders who hold the lesser of:

+- (a) 2% or more of a class of equity securities; or - (b) 10% or more of the outstanding securities of a class, the dominant owner must immediately refer to expert determination the amount of consideration to be provided to outstanding security holders (rule 57(3)).
 The expert for these purposes will be an independent person appointed by the Panel (rule 58).